scspinney/sokoban-solver/README.md

 It will print the solution to the terminal, and also save to sokobanLevels/solutions.
 To run the slurm script as an array job you can run:

 ```
-sbatch run_solver_all_slurm
+sbatch --array=1-$(find sokobanLevels/ -maxdepth 1 -type f | wc -l) run_solver_all_slurm
 ```

-and inside that script you can change the number of jobs (default: 1-5).
+and inside that script you can change the number of jobs (default: 10) that are run simultaneously.